Connect with others who understand.

 • Other types of cancer

-Many leukemia survivors do not develop any sequelae.
-An individual’s risk for developing sequelae from leukemia treatment includes factors like the type of leukemia treatment, age, overall health, and gender.
+Your risk of developing complications from leukemia treatment depends on factors like the type of treatment and your age, overall health, and gender.

-Your doctor can help you better understand your individual risk factors for developing related conditions and recommend steps to lower your risk.
-When you are treating multiple conditions, be aware that some medications can cause dangerous interactions.
-Always make sure your health care provider is aware of every medication you are taking for every condition, whether it is available over the counter or by prescription, including any vitamins or herbal supplements.
+Your doctor can help you better understand your risk factors for developing related conditions and recommend steps to lower your risk.
+When you’re treating multiple conditions, be aware that some medications can cause dangerous interactions.
+Always make sure your health care provider is aware of every medication you’re taking for every condition, whether it’s available over the counter or by prescription, including any vitamins or herbal supplements.

 All updates must be accompanied by text or a picture.